/Blog/Start your business/How to Start and Grow a Spaza Shop in South Africa

 And with the built-in Catalogue feature, you don’t need to remember prices or descriptions.
 Just tap, add, and sell.
 It simplifies how you manage your products, keeps things consistent across your team, and reduces the time it takes to train new staff.

 You can even categorise your products, find them with the search bar, and see what’s uncategorised so nothing slips through the cracks.
-Whether you’re working alone or with a team, the Catalogue brings calm to the chaos of retail.
+No matter you’re working alone or with a team, the Catalogue brings calm to the chaos of retail.

 How much can a spaza shop make in a day?